-Sleptsov Net Computing (SNC) [17] is a promising approach to applying high performance computing to this category of problems.
+Sleptsov Net Computing (SNC) [17] resolves problems of modern HPC.
 In this paper, we use SNC as the basic approach to represent mass-parallel computations.
-We implement machines to run programs drawn in the SN graphical language either in the form of software as virtual machines [18] or in hardware that yields very high performance as described in [19].
+We implement machines to run programs drawn in the SN graphical language either in the form of software as virtual machines [18] or in hardware that yields the utmost performance as described in [19] and the present paper.